 When the Arab Spring swept through the region in 2011, the government of President Bashar Al-Assad was targeted by citizens for reform.
 But when demonstrators were met with force, the movement quickly evolved into a full-scale uprising.

 The country has since been ravaged by armed conflict between the Syrian army and pro-government paramilitary forces and an array of rebel groups.
-More than 100,000 people have died in the violence and more than two million people, half of whom are children, have fled to neighboring countries.
+More than 100,000 people have died in the violence and more than two and a half million people, half of whom are children, have fled to neighboring countries.
 Inside Syria, more than nine million people—nearly half the country’s population—are now in need of assistance.

 The generators—the first of 18 to be installed—are providing electricity to water-treatment plants connected to springs that have been supplying Syrians with water since ancient times.
 The new equipment prevents power outages from interrupting the flow of clean water.